Ant-f/WorkingFilesList/SourceImages/Readme.md

-This folder contains the source vector images (created using CorelDRAW X7) for the icons within Working Files List.
+This folder contains source images for icons (in CorelDRAW X7 format) and other graphics (in Corel PHOTO-PAINT X7 format) used within Working Files List and its accompanying documentation.

 Copyright © 2016 Anthony Fung

-The images within this folder are part of Working Files List.
+The images within this folder and its subfolders are part of Working Files List.

 Working Files List is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by